History of the United States Congress: United States Congress

 To protect against abuse of power at the federal level, the Constitution mandated separation of powers, with responsibilities divided among the executive, legislative, and judicial branches.
 The Constitution was ratified by the end of 1788, and its full implementation was set for March 4, 1789.

 The Constitution defines the Senate as having two senators for each state in the Union.
 The size of the House of Representatives is based on the number of states and their populations.
 The numerical size of the House is set by law, not by the Constitution.
 The House grew in size as states were admitted throughout the 19th century, and as the nation grew in population.
-Since the Constitution allows for one representative for as few as 30,000 citizens, Congress passed new, higher limits for the House, which grew in size until a law passed in 1911, based on the National Census of 1910, established the present upper limit of 435 members of the House.
+Since the Constitution allows for one representative for as few as 30,000 citizens, Congress passed new, higher limits for the House, which grew in size until a law passed in 1911, based on the 1910 United States census, established the present upper limit of 435 members of the House.
 Since the House's size was fixed but the population kept growing, instead of a congressperson representing only 30,000 citizens (as the Constitution had previously established), a congressperson represents 600,000 and more persons.
 There have also been and continue to be a small number of non-voting members who represent U.S. territories.